pownerlab/pownerlab/README.md

-# benjaminthoma.github.io
+# pownerlab.github.io

 This is the github pages site for the Powner lab at UCL.
-This website was started by Ben Colville and finished by Benji Thoma.
+This website was created by Benji Thoma